nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 ## 1 Introduction

 **Harmony eDelivery Access Access Point** is an open-source solution for secure message exchange, used to connect organizations to eDelivery networks in compliance with the CEF eDelivery AS4 profile.
-It is based on the European Commission's Domibus project.
+Harmony Access Point is based on the European Commission's Domibus project.

 ### 1.1 Target Audience